luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Prevent default form submission behavior
     - Validate all fields before submitting
     - Use Supabase client to create new user account: `supabase.auth.signUp({ email, password })`
-    - Handle errors from Supabase (display error messages)
+    - Handle errors from Supabase using `errorUtils` for consistent user-friendly messages
     - Show loading state while submitting (disable form, show loading indicator)
-    - On success, show success message and redirect to login page
+    - On success, automatically log user in and redirect to dashboard (M1.6)

 3. **Add routing**:
     - Add route in `src/App.tsx`: `/signup` that renders the `SignUp` component